flatrocks/cookbook-s3_backup/README.md

 For example, on May 20th, 2015, the default will resolve to: "20-May-2015".
 See Ruby Time.strftime() docs for more examples.

+__Backup groups:__
+* __backup_groups__ - kind_of: Hash, default: Hash.new.
+This is where you define what assets you want backed up.

+Each key is the name of a "backup group".
+The backup group name will be used as an s3_key path segment, after the resolved s3_time_prefix and before the asset name.
+The exception is that the "default" backup group will skip adding this additional s3_key segment.

+Each value is an array of assets to back up.
+The meaning and format of the array items differs for file backups and mysql backups.
+See notes in each section for details.

 __Logging:__
 * __log_ident__ - kind_of: String,, default: 's3_file_backup.
 This is the "ident" string used when logging to the system log,